olgOk/CohortProject_2020/Project_4_Ising_Annealer/README.md

 </figure>
 </p>

-### [Task 2](Task_2.ipynb) Some Simple Spin Glasses:
+### [Task 2: ](Task_2.ipynb) Some Simple Spin Glasses
 In this task, two different annealing schedules (the exponential and linear schedule) were implemented and compared against one another.
 These two schedules were tested on the Ising model aswell as for the fully connected Mattis model.
+The results of these calculations are illustrated in the figures below.

 <p align="center">
 <figure>
   <img src="img/Task2_comparison.png" alt="The results for task 2" style="width: 30%; height: 30%">
   <figcaption> <b>Left:</b> The energy vs number of spin objects for an Ising model using a linear annealing schedule and an exponential schedule.
-  <b>Right:</b> The energy vs number of spin objests for the Mattis model using the linear and exponential annealing schedule. </figcaption>
+  <b>Right:</b> The energy vs number of spin objects for the Mattis model using the linear and exponential annealing schedule. </figcaption>
 </figure>
 </p>

-### [Task 3](Task_3.ipynb) Electronic Structure Calculations using Generalized Ising Hamiltonians
+### [Task 3: ](Task_3.ipynb) Electronic Structure Calculations using Generalized Ising Hamiltonians
 In this task, we transformed k-local hamiltonian to 2-local hamiltonian.
-Once transformed, we embedded it on the D-Wave's chimera topology and used quantum annealing on the real device to obtain the optimal value.
+Once transformed, we solved the energy of the hydrogen atom as a function of the radius.
+For each radius, we determined the ground state energy using the exponential schedule.
+Our results are illustrated below.

 <p align="center">
 <figure>